 - In April 2016, the Alliance of Baptists unanimously decided to divest from companies profiting off the occupation, including G4S.

 - In April 2016, the UN Office for Project Services becomes the third UN agency in Jordan to drop contracts with G4S.

-- On April 12, 2016, University of Minnesota passed a resolution calling for socially responsible investment policies and divestment from global human rights violations.
-The resolution was stripped of any language describing the specific ways the university will divest from companies complicit in international human rights, including mention of G4S.
+- On April 12, 2016, the University of Minnesota passed a resolution calling for socially responsible investment policies and divestment from global human rights violations.

-- March 22, 2016 –Cornell University’s Herman F. Johnson Museum of Art terminated its contract with British security Firm, G4S.
+- On March 22, 2016, Cornell University’s Herman F. Johnson Museum of Art terminated its contract with British security Firm, G4S.
 Black Students United at Cornell University campaigned for the termination because of G4S’ involvement in the private prison industry.

 - The Undergraduate Student Government Assembly at the University of Illinois-Chicago unanimously voted on February 16, 2016, to pass a resolution to divest from corporations profiting off the Israeli occupation and other human rights violations, including G4S.

 - On February 10, 2016, California State University, Los Angeles administrators have agreed to divest from private prison companies after pressure from CSULA Black Student Union.

 - On January 19, 2016, a landslide vote by the University of South Florida student senate passed a joint resolution to divest from corporations who profit from "illegal and brutal occupation" in Palestine, including G4S.
 The resolution was later vetoed by the student government president.

 - In December 2015, the California Endowment divested its holdings from "companies that derive significant annual revenue from private prison services," including G4S.

 - In November 2015, the student government at San Jose State University voted to divest from "companies that play an active role in the human rights violations committed by the Israeli Government in the Occupied Palestinian Territories" including G4S.